 }

-You can add these CSS codes to your theme stylesheet (for example)public/static/css/style.cssIn the parenthesis, then refresh the page to see the effect.
+You can add these CSS codes to your theme stylesheet, for examplepublic/static/css/style.cssIn the bracket, then refresh the page to view the effect.

-In addition to basic text links, you can further enrich the 'Previous/Next' navigation:
+In addition to the basic text links, you can also further enrich the 'Previous/Next' navigation:

-archiveListTags, combinedtype="related"parameters to display more documents related to the current article theme, further extending the user's access path.
+archiveListTags, combined withtype="related"parameters to display more documents related to the current article topic, further extending the user's access path.

-AnQiCMS's modular and flexible tag system, giving you unlimited possibilities in content operation.
+AnQiCMS's modular and flexible tag system, giving you infinite possibilities in content operation.

 Summary

-Through the services provided by AnQiCMS,prevArchiveandnextArchiveTags, we can easily implement 'Previous article' and 'Next article' navigation on the article detail page.
-This not only optimizes the user's reading experience and reduces the bounce rate, but also builds a reasonable internal link structure.
+Provided by AnQiCMSprevArchiveandnextArchiveLabel, we can easily implement the 'Previous' and 'Next' navigation functions on the article detail page.
+This not only optimizes the user's reading experience and reduces the bounce rate, but also through the construction of a reasonable internal link structure,